irtf-nwcrg/rg-materials/ietf105-2019-07_montreal/ietf105_nwcrg_minutes.md

 is almost done and the python wrapper is in progress.
 As expected the generic API was challenged and some corrections have been identified.
-A goal is to go for reencoding at next IETF hackaton.
+A goal is to go for re-encoding starting from IETF107 hackaton.

-Q (Carsten Bormann): How woud you characterize the performance?
+Q (Carsten Bormann): How would you characterize the performance?
 Is it a proof of concept?
 A: Yes, goal is to have a POC.
 Q (Carsten): What level of performance are you expecting?
-A: Lots of improvements could be envisionned.
-The objective is to have something functionnal and open source.
+A: Lots of improvements could be envisioned.
+The objective is to have something functional and open source.
 If anybody further improves the codec raw performance and releases the source code, that would be great, but it's not our goal.

 #### 02- "Status Network coding and satellites I-D"
-(Nicolas Kuhn) (15+5')
+(Nicolas Kuhn)
 (draft-irtf-nwcrg-network-coding-satellites)

 RGLC process: comments from John Border and Lloyd Wood and Vincent Roca.